xiallc/PixieSDK/doc/pages/pixie16/pixiesdk-transition-guide.md

 ## Error Codes

-The Legacy API functions redefined the meaning of their exit codes. `Pixie16BootModule` and `Pixie16InitSystem` both have a `-1` error code.
+The Legacy API functions redefined the meaning of their returned error codes. `Pixie16BootModule` and `Pixie16InitSystem` both have a `-1` error code.
 The meaning of that error code is different.
 The new API now has consistent error codes across all functions.
 This provides users with much more actionable insights into what the error was.

 > All error handling should be updated to include checks on the appropriate error codes.